 “Nag-file sila kay mayor kasi tingin nila hindi sila nabigyan ng mayor’s permit, may mga requirements na kailangan siyempre doon.
 May mga dapat silang i-comply para mabigyan sila ng permit,” he said.

 “Citinickel had already submitted all the documentary requirements and paid the necessary fees.
-But then, its renewed business permit for calendar year 2020 was withheld due to the due to the respondent Mayor’s imposition of irrelevant requirements as embodied in his signed letter dated January 23,” Citinickel said in its complaint.
+But then, its renewed business permit for the calendar year 2020 was withheld due to the due to the respondent Mayor’s imposition of irrelevant requirements as embodied in his signed letter dated January 23,” Citinickel said in its complaint.

 “None of which include the certified list of all heavy equipment and its operators and drivers.
 These are irrelevant requirements which [the] mayor imposes upon Citinickel to complicate the renewal of its permit in 2020,” the company said.